 While couples may argue over money, they more frequently argue over what money represents to them.
 This may polarize couples, so that an overspender forces the other into being a hoarder.
 The avoider creates a worrier and so on.

 The situation occurs because money issues are difficult for couples to talk about.
+Some couples don't even seem to be able to agree on how to file taxes or do a budget.
 Not only is there cultural conditioning, but the personal meaning of money may not be clear to the individual.
 People are often not aware of the underlying emotions they have attached to money.

 Bringing these out into the open is a useful first step to sorting out financial decision making in relationships.
 Money may signify security, love, independence, happiness, freedom, self-worth, and a host of other things.
 Understanding your relationship with money is an important aspect of understanding who you are, so that you can actually have a relationship with another.